Where to promote or market yourself as a vlogger, or a streamer or, in general, a content creator?

 Make a social media content plan

 Everything starts with a good plan.
-A good plan will help you get organized, and will help you measure your goals (free google spreadsheet).
+A good plan will help you get organized and will help you measure your goals (free google spreadsheet).

-Before you start you need to think carefully where you will most probably find your audience.
+Before you start you need to think carefully about where you will most probably find your audience.
 In other words, you need to identify your target audience.

-Is it people that might hang out more on Instagram?
+Is it people who might hang out more on Instagram?
 On Facebook?
 On Twitter?
 Tiktok?
 Yes, I know nowadays many are on all the platforms, but we don’t want you to get overwhelmed or burned out by social media, right?

 Sure, if you have a team that can help you, you can do that.
-But if you are a one person team, then it’s better if you stick to 1-2 platforms and go all in.
+But if you are a one-person team, then it’s better if you stick to 1-2 platforms and go all in.

 Here is an old screenshot of my Notion calendar:

-Any type of planning, will help you build a strategy and it will help you set goals that you can then measure.
+Any type of planning will help you build a strategy and it will help you set goals that you can then measure.